aleaxit/gmpy/trunk/docs/mpfr.rst

         >>>

 **erange**
-    This flage is not user controllable.
+    This flag is not user controllable.
 It is automatically set if an erange error occurred.

 **trap_divzero**